devopsdays/devopsdays-web/content/events/2019-ghent/sponsor.md

 <a name="FAQ"><h2>Sponsor FAQ</h2><a/>
 <dl>
 <dt>What exactly will the sponsors have available to them in the sponsors’ room?</dt>
 <dd>For silver sponsors we will provide a high standing table (cocktail table).
-Gold and platinum sponsors will get the following space allocated to them: 2.5m x 2.5m x 2.5m.
-We can provide two tables (70x120 cm) and 4 chairs.
+Gold and platinum sponsors will get the following space allocated to them: 2m x 2m x 2m.
+We can provide two tables and 4 chairs.
 Or you you can bring your booth as long as it fits inside the allocated space.
 We would love it if you would bring your own posters, table signes, rollup banners, etc to spice up your booth.
-(Birthday ballons anyone?)
+(Birthday balloons anyone?)
 We have one requirement: it must fit in the allocated space.
 We can't make any exceptions as that wouldn't be fair for the other sponsors.
 We can't promise you will have the posibility to hang banners behind you so it is better to bring rollup banners.
+Please let us know which option you pick.
 </dd>

 <dt>Where will the sponsors be located?</dt>